ASU-cubesat/loco-linux-dora/README.md

     * Configuration is identical to Kubos version (github.com/kubos/uboot) initially and will be modified for desired behavior soon.
 * Linux
     * Kernel 4.19
-    * User accounts:  Only user account is "root", which has no password
+    * User accounts:  The only user account is "root", which has no password
     * BusyBox provides most of the standard command line functions, but some additional executables are included (e.g. parted)
     * The BeagleBone will appear as a USB ethernet adapter when connected to host computer by USB.
-TheUSB ethernet interface is configured with a static IP address: 192.168.7.2
+The USB ethernet interface is configured with a static IP address: 192.168.7.2
     * The standard (RJ45) ethernet interface is configured with static IP address: 10.0.2.20
     * The debug console is on the BeagleBone's UART0 serial port.
     * Root filesystem contains key configurations: